 - i.
-Institutionalize formative assessment; - ii.
+Institutionalise formative assessment; - ii.
 Incorporate a given percentage of the learners' formative assessment grades into the summative assessment grade; - iii.
-Develop guidelines for standardization of formative assessment for all levels of education; - iv.
+Develop guidelines for standardisation of formative assessment for all levels of education; - iv.
 Monitor formative assessment of different curriculum content areas, using different instruments; - v.
-Build the capacity of teachers to enable them utilize the feedback results from the formative assessment improve learning and professional practice; - vi.
-Create awareness on the role of formative assessment in school management; instructional practice, resource utilization and teacher capacity improvement; and - vii.
-Strengthen school based assessment to enable teachers identify challenges in learners' progress and provide appropriate interventions.
+Build the capacity of teachers to enable them utilize the feedback results from the formative assessment to improve learning and professional practice; - vi.
+Create awareness on the role of formative assessment in school management; instructional practice, resource utilisation and teacher capacity improvement and; - vii.
+Strengthen school-based assessment to enable teachers identify challenges in learners' progress and provide appropriate interventions.

-6.4.2 Create an enabling environment for performance based learning, and transform assessment to check knowledge, skills and abilities required for the performance of certain tasks.
+6.4.2 Create an enabling environment for performance-based learning and transform assessment to check knowledge, skills and abilities required for the performance of certain tasks